slavniyteo/upgraded-octo-funicular/README.md

-stand ready to extend this provision to those domains in future versions of the GPL, as needed to protect the freedom of users.
+products.
+If such problems arise substantially in other domains, we stand ready to extend this provision to those domains in future versions of the GPL, as needed to protect the freedom of users.